Opera

 • Experience the benefits of Iceland’s rich geothermic possibilities with bread baked beneath the earth and a relaxing soak in natural geothermal hot springs at the iconic Blue Lagoon.

-• Witness the effects of climate change first hand as you approach Solheimajokull Glacier with an expert.
+• Witness the effects of climate change first hand as you approach Solheimajokull Glacier.

 • See some of Iceland’s most dramatic landscapes, from gushing geysers that spout water 200 feet into the air to stunning glacier-fed waterfalls and rugged volcanic rock formations.

-• Experience local arts and culture with a guided art walk past Reykjavik’s colorful murals; a private musical performance with a local musician; and a visit to the Skogar outdoor museum, showcasing traditional Icelandic homes, churches, and farm houses.
+• Experience local arts and culture with a guided art walk past Reykjavik’s colorful murals; a visit to the Skogar outdoor museum, showcasing traditional Icelandic homes, churches, and farm houses; one of the country’s oldest restaurants.

 Itinerary